Welcome to CartGenie!

 To add your products to your newly created CMS collections, you can select all using the checkboxes and “Save as Draft” or “Publish” them to Webflow.

 Similarly, all your categories should now be visible in the Categories page in CartGenie.
-They will be set to “Draft” by default.
+They will be set to “Imported” by default.
 You can select all using the checkboxes and publish them here.

 CMS Sites